Jonny Craig: Internet scam and drug-related issues

 In February 2011, several of Craig's fans accused him of being involved in an internet scam.
 According to the alleged victims, Craig would claim to be selling a used MacBook through his Twitter account.
-After accepting an online payment on average between 600 and 800 dollars for the product from at least 16 individuals, Craig was reported to have discontinued communication with the buyers, and the people who had purchased the MacBooks never received them.
+After accepting an online payment on average between 600 and 800 US dollars for the product from at least 16 individuals, Craig was reported to have discontinued communication with the buyers, and the people who had purchased the MacBooks never received them.
 He initially denied the accusations and claimed that his Twitter had been hacked and he had no involvement.
 However, the following week it was announced that Craig had dropped off his current tour in Emarosa with Chiodos to enter detox in order to treat his ongoing battles with heroin addiction.
 Rise Records and the Artery Foundation assumed financial responsibility for the internet scam and intended to reimburse anyone who had been victimized.
 Tilian Pearson, formerly of Tides of Man, substituted for Craig during his absence from Dance Gavin Dance.
 A public apology was issued by Craig after his detox treatment was completed on March 8, 2011.

 In October 2011, Craig was jailed for two counts of possession of narcotics, two counts of possession of drug paraphernalia, and one count of failure to appear on a felony charge with bail set at US$15,000.
 As a result of this incident, Dance Gavin Dance cancelled their upcoming tour and went on hiatus.
 Craig was released from jail a few weeks later and was scheduled to enter a court-ordered rehabilitation facility.
 His follow-up hearing was scheduled for April 30, 2012.
 Dance Gavin Dance went on with their tour as planned but without Craig.
 He completed a 30-day court-ordered detox and was released March 30, 2012.